aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 !!! warning "Warning: Changing the idempotency key generation will invalidate existing idempotency records"

-Use **`idempotency_key_custom_prefix`** parameter in the `@idempotent` or `@idempotent_function` decorators to define a custom prefix for your Idempotency Key.
+Use **`key_prefix`** parameter in the `@idempotent` or `@idempotent_function` decorators to define a custom prefix for your Idempotency Key.
 This allows you to decouple idempotency key name from function names.
 It can be useful during application refactoring, for example.

 === "Using a custom prefix in Lambda Handler"